JSW-JW/Bowling-Posture-Guide/README.md

        First, we should hold all the weight of our body on right foot alone Second, left foot should be sliding while keeping the right foot weight entirely.
        Finally, the right foot weight should be shifted to left foot in a second.
-3. guide comments for each power step if the user's pose is right or wrong.
+3. Suggest correction text based on the criteria for each step